pguillory/cinch/README.md

 Running _streamlined_ code
 ==========================

-You have two options to package _streamlined_ code.

-The first one is to use a special convention for your source file names.
+Streamline uses a special convention for your source file names.
 Instead of putting the source for module `xxx` into a file called `xxx.js`, you put it into a file called `xxx_.js`.
 When you _require_ `xxx` streamline will read the source from `xxx_.js`, transform it and save the transformed code into `xxx.js` and will pass the transformed source to node.
-This option is the preferred option because it works well with debuggers and the transformed file will be cached.

 Note: node will not find your module if the `xxx.js` file does not exist.
 So you have to create an empty `xxx.js` file to initiate the process.

-The second option is to add a special `!!STREAMLINE!!` marker in your source code (anywhere, usually in a comment at the top) and to call your file `xxx.js`, as usual.
-Streamline will detect the marker and transform your code before passing to node.
-The drawback of this option is that the transformed code won't be cached and won't be not available for debugging.

-Once you have setup your _streamlined_ code with one of these options, you can run it as a node script file directly from the command line:
+You can run it as a node script file directly from the command line:

-    node-streamline myscript.js [args]
+    node /path/to/streamline/run.js myscript.js [args]

 You can also initialize streamline from your main server script.
 Just add the following line to your main server script:

-    require('streamline')
+    require('streamline').register();

 Node.js installation
 ====================